BlueAndi/vscp-framework/examples/arm/frdm-k64f/README.md

 The onboard red LED shall be used to blink the *hello world* of VSCP.
 The "board.h" contains all necessary preprocessor defines, starting with "LED_RED_...".

 #### Adapt the transport layer to CAN
+The next driver we need is the FlexCAN driver.
+Let's do it simple again by just copy the FlexCAN driver from "SDK_2.2_FRDM-K64F/devices/MK64F12/drivers/fsl_flexcan.*" to the "driver" folder.

+To see how to use the FlexCAN driver, just import the FlexCAN driver example from the SDK in the MCUXpresso IDE and adapt the "vscp_tp_adapter.c" accordingly.

+The K64F supports 16 CAN message buffers.
+In this example 15 of them shall be used for receiving and one for transmitting.

+#### Use the EEPROM as persitent storage

 ## Useful links